 Howard Thurman When the song of the angel is still, when the star in the sky is gone, when kings and princes are home, when the shepherds are back with their sheep, the work of Christmas begins: to find the lost, to heal the broken, to feed the hungry, to release the prisoner, to rebuild the nations, to bring peace among people, to make music in the heart.

+(BOS Advent)

-(BOS Advent) May Christ, who by his Incarnation gathered into one things earthly and heavenly, fill you with his joy and peace; and the blessing of God almighty, Creator, Redeemer and Giver of Life be among you and remain with you always.
+May Christ, who by his Incarnation gathered into one things earthly and heavenly, fill you with his joy and peace; and the blessing of God almighty, Creator, Redeemer and Giver of Life be among you and remain with you always.
 Amen.

+Closing Hymn The people who in darkness

-Closing Hymn It came upon a midnight clear (Please rise in body or spirit) glo wings Hymn 89 CAROL of un
+(Please rise in body or spirit)

+Hymn 125 Perry